Embarcadero/FieldLogger-FMXTraining/README.md

 # FieldLogger-FMXTraining
 Code to accompany a full-day training on building mobile apps with FireMonkey.

+All of the code, slides, labs, etc. are free for reuse for any purposes.
+Just please link back here.

 ## Overview

 * Designed as a full day training